 Many home and landing page designs use multiple full-width sections with different types of content.
-The standard WordPress editor only provides a single content area, so we build a custom template for you that provides an easy-to-use interface for implementing these pages.
+The standard WordPress block editor can build basic landing pages, but for more advanced ones we build a custom template for you that provides an easy-to-use interface for implementing these pages.

 The first step is to identify all the types of modules you would like available.
 These might include Full Width Content, Content & Image, Recent Posts, Image with Content Overlay, FAQs….
 During discovery we’ll identify the types of content you want to feature on all the key pages of your site, and in design we’ll finalize them.

 The next step is to identify all the ways you’d like to customize the modules.
 For instance, we’ll often include an option to select the section’s background color from a selection of brand colors.
 The Content & Image module might offer different alignment options (Content / Image, Image / Content, Full Width Image followed by Full Width Content…).
 We want to make sure you have complete flexibility in the areas that matter, while making smart decisions on your behalf to simplify the editing experience and keep the design consistent site-wide.

 I have the following modules available: Content, Content Image, Testimonial, Client Logos, Team, Training, Case Studies, Testimonial Carousel, How We Work, and Phases.